StSchwerdtfeger/Active-Inference-in-R/README.md

 # Current struggle:
  - [[SOLVED]]get plot running for Figure 3 and 1 of Example 2 in the script for message passing example.
       - the function spm_cat could be translated into R in the future - or some equivalent code written for it...

+# Issues:
+- the message passing example and EFE conflicts with each other.
+Clear environment seems not to be enough, so restarting the session might be necessary for correct results

+# Next:
+- Simpl.
+Simulation script.
+Around 75% converted so far.